-The Leslie Dan Faculty of Pharmacy is also exploring integration or co-location with the Health and Wellness services on the St. George campus.
+The Leslie Dan Faculty of Pharmacy is also exploring integration or co-location with the Health and Wellness services on the St. George campus and University of Toronto Scarborough campus.
 Flexible "pop-up" or "mobile" locations throughout the U of T community are also being considered, in order to enable short-term pharmacy services such as flu vaccinations to students, faculty and staff.